MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 **Congratulations!** You have successfully created an agent script with two steps and associated the agent script with the default chat session.
 Now your agents can use this script during a default chat session with a patient.

-## Step 3: Configure Knowledge Articles
+## Exercise 3: Configure Knowledge Articles

 In this exercise, you will learn how to create and manage **Knowledge Articles** that can address any number of issues your customers would like to discuss during the patient service center conversation.
 These knowledge articles will appear in the productivity pane in Patient Service Center through AI-enabled suggestions.